Modern LASIK In Los Angeles, Orange County & Inland Empire

 Will I Achieve Independence From Glasses/Contact Lenses?

 We have partnered with the most advanced and trusted technology market in the field.
-However, just like any other surgical procedure, there are potential risks.
-A small minority of All Laser LASIK patients may experience nighttime side effects from All Laser LASIK such as halos, starbursts, glare around lights and blurry vision.
-In many of these cases, the side effects disappear as the eye heals.
+However, just like any other surgical procedure, there are potential, albeit limited risks, such as the incidence of halos, starbursts, glare around lights and blurry vision.
+This is rare and in many of these cases, the side effects disappear as the eye heals.
 In rare cases, our team recommends additional touch-up or enhancement treatment.

-As SoCal’s original laser eye center, we have invested in the most sophisticated technological platform powered by a 30-year track-record of experience and surgical expertise.
+As SoCal’s original Laser Eye Center™, we have invested in the most sophisticated Modern LASIK technological platform powered by a 30-year track-record of experience and surgical expertise.
 That’s 200,000+ successful procedures & counting!